-As Recovery Continues In The Carolinas, Flood Waters Test Resilience
+As Recovery Continues In The Carolinas, Floodwaters Test Resilience

 The sun is shining again on North Carolina today as the remnants of Hurricane Florence have moved into the mid-Atlantic.
 But a catastrophe is still unfolding, as rivers rise after days of torrential rains.